Alison-Sousa/awards/finance/README.md

 ---

-🏆 **Award for Investment Research Excellence**
+🏆 **Awarded Investment Research**

-This project was recognized at the CFA Institute Research Challenge.
+This project was recognized with distinction by the President of the CFA Institute Research Challenge.